Monday, February 22, 2010

 A: Terrific harmonies, and another great arrangement.

-V: Look at that hair!
-The girls have the least!
-They do have mighty shoulder pads though.
+V: The girls have the least hair on stage, but they do have mighty shoulder pads.
 I love the way the drummer sings along in the background.
-Martin Durinda and his group really make this work – you get a real sense of what’s at the heart of the song and how positive it all is.
-I hope there’s room for it in my top ten at the end of all this**, if for no other reason than it’s Slovakia, who I have always felt a bit sorry for.
+Martin Durinda and his group really make this work – you get a sense of what’s at the heart of the song and how positive it all is.
+I hope there’s room for it in my top 10 at the end of all this**, if for no other reason than it’s Slovakia, who I

 16 Lithuania